coding-kitties/istio-ambient-service-mesh-tutorial/README.md

 # Kubernetes ambient service mesh with Istio tutorial
 This is a tutorial for the istio service mesh in ambient mode.
+In this tutorial we want to show two use cases with the use of istio ambient:

+* ### L4 and L7 network processing layer with istio ambient
+* ### Deploying kiali dashboard addon on istio ambient

 > Note: This tutorial is based on kind running on an ubuntu 20.04 machine with docker.
 > It should work on any other linux distribution.
 We also tried to run it on a